OsamaAlhumaid/pdsnd_github/README.md

 ### Description
 The project consisnt of dataset related to bikeshare in New york, Chicago, Washington.
-We used python and panda libraly to analyes the dataset.
+We used python and panda library  to analyes the dataset.

 ### Files used
 chicago.csv